Moffefe/MycoBox/docs/zigbee.md

 The binding is stored in the MycoBox configuration.

-From that point, the corresponding climate-control module can operate the assigned Zigbee outlet.
+From that point, the corresponding environmental-control function can operate the assigned Zigbee outlet.

 ---